 Our advice: proceed with caution and stay on top of the latest findings on e-cigs.
 To find out more, check out the Electronic Cigarettes section in our Resource Library

-From news and facts to live help and developing a personal quit plan, Quit Tobacco—Make Everyone Proud is here to support you.
+From news and facts to live help and text message quit support program, Quit Tobacco—UCanQuit2.org is here to support you.

 McCauley, L., Markin, C., & Hosmer, D. (2012).
 An Unexpected Consequence of Electronic Cigarette Use.
 Chest, 141(4): 1110–1113.